Reimagining self-care through DIY car-care

 Tire surface touch-ups.

 Rotating your tires is an important car upkeep you can do to keep your self-car-care game on point.
 Rotating tires across your axles keeps them youthful by evening out all the bumps and imperfections, also known as tire wear.
 This is a job that is best suited for the mechanical healthcare specialists at the auto repair shop.
 We mentioned changing your own oil earlier, but if that’s not your thing, get your oil changed while you’re already getting your tires rotated.
 For some readers, it may seem very similar to getting your hair and nails done during the same visit.
-Check out our shiny auto perks in this area.

 Shiny Auto Perks - Toggle Auto Insurance - Chrome on CarPhoto by Olivia Inman